saweeet/saweeet.github.io/content/en/cat-sitting.md

 ## Coffee Machine Operation
 - Shorts link: [https://www.youtube.com/shorts/BqlXmq-OdXk](https://www.youtube.com/shorts/BqlXmq-OdXk)
+- Use filtered water to refill the water tank.
+Do not exceed the max line.
+Do not run the machine on empty water.
+- The red flag will appear when the tray is full of water.
+Bring the tray to the sink and tip water into the sink.
+Briefly rinse the sink afterwards to avoid coffee stains.

 ## Aircon/heater & Fireplace Operation
 - All bedrooms have aircon and heaters with their own remotes.
 Each white remote is kept on a table in their bedroom.
 If it's a hot day, you can leave them running on max with the doors open to cool the whole house.
 There is also a fan and air purifier in the music room.